rahillakhani/GlobalEncountersBackend/README.md

 Main endpoints:

-- Login: `/api/v1/login`
-- Register: `/api/v1/register`
 - User Search: `/api/v1/user/search`
 - User Update: `/api/v1/user/update`
 - User Profile: `/api/v1/users/me`

 ### Security Notes

-1. Make sure to use a strong JWT_SECRET_KEY
-2. Keep your database credentials secure
+1. Keep your database credentials secure
-3. In production, update the CORS settings in main.py to allow only your frontend domain
+2. In production, update the CORS settings in main.py to allow only your frontend domain
+3. Use strong passwords for your PostgreSQL database
+4. Consider using SSL for database connections in production

 ### Troubleshooting